mariolazzari/js-patterns/README.md

 It defines a one-to-many dependency between objects so that when one object (the subject) changes state, all its dependents (the observers) are notified and updated.

+### State

+It allows an object to alter its behavior when its internal state changes.